doughadfield/Ultranet-to-I2S/README.md

 In order to receive the Ultranet streams into the Pico, a line receiver IC needs to be used, to convert the differential signals from the Ultranet cable into single-ended TTL compatible pulses for the Pico.
 The following diagram shows a circuit I use for this purpose:

 [Schematic_UltranetInput_2025-01-01-2.pdf](https://github.com/user-attachments/files/18286932/Schematic_UltranetInput_2025-01-01-2.pdf)

+To Do:
+  In the next few weeks I plan to test with current version of pico-sdk (2.1.1 at time of writing) and pico 2 (RP2350) now that I've actually purchased one!!

+Feedback:
+  Please let me know via comments if you have any issues with overclocking your pico - the code by default overclocks to a higher level than strictly necessary, so we could reduce that if anyone is getting issues (I never have, with a dozen or so cheap chinese pico knock-offs!!)